July 30, 2024

 Aphids

-• Identification: Small, green or black insects on new growth.
+• Identification: Small, green or black insects, usually on newer growth.

-• Control: Spray with insecticidal soap or introduce natural predators like ladybugs.
+• Control: Spray with insecticidal soap or use ladybugs that will predate them.

 Slugs and Snails

-• Identification: Slimy trails and holes in leaves.
+• Identification: Look for slimy trails and holes in the leaves.

-• Control: Use slug pellets, beer traps or hand-pick at night.
+• Control: Use slug pellets, beer traps or just pick them off by hand at night.

 Disease Prevention and Management